aloisdg/awesome-regex/README.md

 - [Txt2Re](http://www.txt2re.com/index.php3) - Generate Regular expressions based on a string
 - [Regex Generator++](http://regex.inginf.units.it) - An Automatic Generation of Text Extraction Patterns from Examples
+- [RegexGenerator](f a tool for generating regular expressions for text extraction) - A tool for generating regular expressions for text extraction (by @MaLeLabTs)

 ## Learning